dakhama-mehdi/MailRiskCheck/README.md

 # MailRiskCheck

-MailRiskCheck is a security audit project designed to test the effectiveness of email security systems.
+MailRiskCheck is a security audit project designed to assess the effectiveness of email security systems.
-It focuses on evaluating how well anti-spam solutions and sandboxing can detect and handle potentially malicious email attachments.
+It focuses on evaluating how well anti-spam solutions and sandboxing technologies detect and handle potentially malicious email attachments, without involving the sending of malicious or obfuscated files.
-This project is completely safe; no code is executed during the tests.
-The goal is solely to evaluate the detection capabilities of email security systems
+The goal is to test the ability of security systems to detect harmful files through sandbox environments, with no code execution involved.

 ## Purpose